 Land Arts of the American West: to inspire and support environmentally and socially engaged art practices through field-based bioregional teaching, collective learning, interdisciplinary research, community collaboration, and creative forms of publication and exhibition.

-Land Arts of the American West is a semester long, full-time, studio art program at the University of New Mexico committed to mentoring undergraduate and graduate students into the field of Art & Ecology as professional creative practitioners.
-The program’s pedagogy is unique, employing a combination of the following: student centered research and practice, intensely experiential and embodied bioregional field-based explorations, collective daily living/workshopping/projects, and opportunities to publicly present finished works.
+Land Arts of the American West (LAAW) is an academic program supporting field-based Art & Ecology courses at the University of New Mexico.
+We are committed to mentoring undergraduate and graduate students into the field of Art & Ecology as professional creative practitioners.
+The program’s pedagogy is unique, employing a combination of the following: student centered research and practice, intensely experiential and embodied bioregional field-based explorations, collective workshopping and projects, and opportunities to publicly present finished works.
 LAAW supports learning opportunities for students from all backgrounds and across creative disciplines.
-Our desire is to foster a diverse, inspiring, collective, critical, and safe experimental space for students, faculty, and guests.
+Our desire is to foster a diverse, inspiring, collective, critical, and safe experimental space for all participants.